Helen Leach - BACP Accredited Counsellor for Adults, Teenagers & Children

 I also work as a primary school counsellor in a local school and with teenagers and young adults through a counselling charity - where therapy is free or low cost.

-From my work at the Children's Bereavement Centre I have specialist experience supporting children and young people, and their families, who are affected by loss through terminal illness, death or the divorce or separation of someone close.
+I have specialist experience supporting children and young people, and their families, who are affected by loss through terminal illness, death or the divorce or separation of someone close.

 - Certificate - Counselling Children and Young People